 Auditions are required for all students who wish to become a part of the BFA program.
 An interview only is required for admission to the BA program.
 An interview to enter the BA program can be scheduled at any time by sending a request to email@example.com.

 New for the incoming class of fall 2013, all prospective students, except those intending to audition in Dallas or Chicago, must complete a video screening audition.
+We do suggest that those students who will be auditioning in Chicago submit a video screening audition, but it is not required.
 The screening process will help parents and potential students as they apply to the CCU BFA programs.
 The video auditions are processed through a central site for a fee of $25.00.
 Please follow this link in order to submit the video audition.

 Once you have completed and submitted your screening audition you will be invited to attend an on-campus audition or meet with our faculty at the regional audition in Chicago.
-Our on campus auditions are a full day event.
+Our on-campus auditions are a full day event.
 The day will primarily consist of a series of workshops intended to determine your acceptance to training, your ability to take direction and your ability to land within the ensemble.
-The day will also include an on campus tour, participation in an open forum with current students and lunch with faculty and current students.
-At the end of the day you and your family will be our guests at either a University production or at Atlantic Stage, the professional theatre with whom we are affiliated.
+The day will also include an on campus tour, participation in an open forum with current students and lunch with faculty and students.
+At the end of the day you and your family will be our guests at a University production.

 By the end of the day we will have had a chance to really get to know you and work with you.
 It takes more than two minutes for us to know if we would like you to enter into our company of actors, singers, dancers, designers and technicians.
 And it should take more than a few minutes to know whether or not you would like to spend the next four years living, working and creating with our faculty.
 We hope you'll join us for one of the on campus audition days.